Home Compare ADSK vs VEEV

 Growth

-On growth, the same pattern holds: both rank well, but Veeva Systems Inc. still sits higher.
+On profitability, the same pattern holds: both rank well, but Veeva Systems Inc. still sits higher.

 ADSK